 Nothing could be further from the truth.
 The trap bar actually gets its name from its shape, a trapezoid.
 You’ll notice that there are newer generations of such bars and some of them are referred to as hex bars.
 These are hexagon in shape, six-sided instead of four-sided like the original trap bar.
 Many modern bars that actually are hexagonal we still call trap bars.

-Original Gerard Trap Bar
+Gerard Trap Bar — The Original

 What’s the original trap bar?
 The original trap bar was designed by champion deadlifter, Al Gerard.
 He held a deadlift record in the mid 1980’s in the ADFPA in the south.
 He also had lower back problems (I know the feeling!).
 An engineer, he designed his diamond-shaped bar as a way to train the deadlift without aggravating his back.
 It is claimed that the Gerard Trap Bar, which he patented, not only helped his back, but increased his deadlifts significantly.

 The bar was advertised for deadlifting extensively.
-The first advertisement for the bar, which appeared in Powerlifting, USA, recommended the bar from stiff-leg deadlifts, shrugs, and upright rows.
+The first advertisement for the bar, which appeared in Powerlifting, USA, recommended the bar for stiff-leg deadlifts, shrugs, and upright rows.
 Paul Kelso, inventor of the Kelso shrug, who wrote about all this in his Kelso Shrug Book, which features a drawing of a trap bar on the cover.
 He wrote a great deal of material concerning trap bar deadlifts, overhead press, and high pulls in magazines and in his books, along with Dr. Ken Leistner.
 Kelso wrote a lot of the early promotional materials for the Gerard trap bar, and they emphasized the deadlift.

 Gerard’s trap bar, and so the trap bar in general, was absolutely meant for deadlifts, as well as anything else for which it seemed convenient.